bonitasoft/bonita-migration/README.md

 All parameters can be overriden with system properties

 ### Database configuration
-For MySql : use allowMultiQueries=true in db url
+* For MySql : use allowMultiQueries=true in db url
-For Oracle :  In sql scripts, don't use ";" after each request, but "@@" For SQLServer :  In sql scripts, don't use "GO" after each request, but "@@"
+* For Oracle :  In sql scripts, don't use ";" after each request, but "@@"
+* For SQLServer :  In sql scripts, don't use "GO" after each request, but "@@"

-Also not that the jdbc driver must be put in the lib folder.
+Also note that the jdbc driver must be put in the lib folder.
 Create "lib" folder in root of project.

 Run the migration
 -----------------